 We need to connect the dots for them as to how the Bible really can be proved by scientific, logical, and historical evidence.
 Check out my post on the Top 6 Apologetics Resources For Young Kids for helpful tools to get started!

-Examining the claims that skeptics make against Christianity now prepares them to stand up to the challenges to their faith they’ll face later.
+Examining the claims that skeptics make against Christianity now prepares them to stand up to any challenges to their faith they’ll face later.
 This knowledge, without any presuppositions from school or entertainment sources, will inoculate them against it.

 Investigate other major worldviews together, like Humanism, Islam, Animism, Hinduism, and Buddhism, and compare them against the Bible’s teachings.
 They should neither be surprised by, nor fearful of, these viewpoints.